j-geuter/SinkhornNNHybrid/README.md

 being the number of samples, $dim$ the dimension of the samples, and $l$ the side length.
 `compute_dual` takes as input distributions `alpha` and `beta` and dual potentials `u` and `v` and computes the respective dual problem's value.
 All inputs need to be of dimension two and multiple samples can be processed at once.
 `compute_mean_conf` lets you compute a confidence interval from a data series in time.
 It takes as input `data`, which is a list of lists or list-like objects.
 Each item in `data` corresponds to one set of samples taken over time, e.g. the length of `data` equals the sample size at each point in time and the length of each item in `data` equals the number of time steps that data was collected at.
-The function also takes as input a parameter `conf`, the desired confidence, i.e. this can e.g. be set to `.95` for a $95$ percent confidence interval.
+The function also takes as input a parameter `conf`, the desired confidence, i.e. this can e.g. be set to `.95` for a 95% confidence interval.
 `plot` is a simple function that lets you plot multiple types of data at once, collected over the same `x`-values.
 `plot_conf` lets you plot various data time series alongside their confidence intervals, which will be shown as shaded areas around the plots.
-It takes as input `x`-values (which can also equal an integer in which case the x-values are interpolating between $0$ and that integer) and a list `y` where each item is a three-element list, where the first one corresponds to the lower values of a confidence interval, the second one to the mean values, and the third one to the upper values of a confidence interval.
+It takes as input `x`-values (which can also equal an integer in which case the x-values are interpolating between 0 and that integer) and a list `y` where each item is a three-element list, where the first one corresponds to the lower values of a confidence interval, the second one to the mean values, and the third one to the upper values of a confidence interval.
 This corresponds to the output generated by `compute_mean_conf`.
 It also takes as input `labels` corresponding to the labels of each item in `y`, `x_label` and `y_label` corresponding to the labels on the x- and y-axis, optional `titles` for each plot, and an optional parameter `separate_plots`.
 If this is not passed to the function, all `y` items will appear in a single plot. `separate_plots` can be a list of tuples, where each tuple corresponds to the indices from `y` which should appear in the same plot.
 If, e.g., the first three items should appear in one plot, and the fourth item in a second plot, set `separete_plots=[(0,1,2), (3)]`.
 In case `separete_plots` is given, the optional `rows` and `columns` parameters let you control how many rows and columns the plots should be placed in.
 Example (with `d` and `testdata` as before):